-If you or a loved one are struggling with flakka abuse or addiction, it’s vital to enter a treatment program today.
+If you or a loved one are struggling with flakka, it’s important to get in touch with a physician and enter a treatment program as soon as possible.
 A highly volatile and dangerous drug, flakka can cause permanent and even deadly effects after a single dose.
-Addiction treatment can help end dependence on flakka leading to a sober and healthier life.
+Prompt treatment can help end dependence on flakka, helping users lead a sober and healthier life.

-Freeing yourself from flakka addiction will help you live a longer and happier life.
-The goal at Boston drug detox centers is to help individuals find treatment centers that will meet all of their recovery needs.
-Call (617) 517-6448 today.
+Freeing yourself from flakka will help you live a longer and happier life.
+Call Boston Drug Treatment Centers at (617) 517-6448 today for a listing of rehab centers that treat flakka use in the Greater Boston Area.
 You can also visit your local Narcotics Anonymous (http://www.usrecovery.info/NA/Massachusetts.htm) for more support.